LanderVT/Thermal_regime/README.md

 4) Ice thickness distributions valid for 1990

-Other data can be requested via lander.van.tricht@vub.be
+Other data or model information can be requested via lander.van.tricht@vub.be